AleksanderSandnes/HMI/WEATHER_STATION_REDUX_INTEGRATION.md

 2. **Change Mode in Settings:**

-   - Go to Settings → Change to Mock Mode
+   - Go to Settings → Change to Development Mode
    - Return to Weather Station
-   - Should see: 🟠 Mock Data indicator
+   - Should see: � Development API indicator
    - Chart should refresh automatically

 3. **Console Verification:**